chainguard-dev/edu/content/chainguard/chainguard-images/reference/kube-bench/image_specs.md

 images: []
 menu:
   docs:
-    parent: "Kube-bench"
+    parent: "kube-bench"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all public variants of the Chainguard **Kube-bench** Image.
+This page shows detailed information about all public variants of the Chainguard **kube-bench** Image.

 ## Variants Compared
 The **kube-bench** Chainguard Image currently has one public variant: